-- Day 1 of the three days will be an individual response to a large case that is linked to the large case that was worked on in groups in Capstone 1. - Day 2 of the three days will be a large case that will evaluate a candidate's ability to demonstrate depth of competency in either Financial Reporting or Management Accounting (will depend on the case), and in one Elective area of choice.
-Most candidates can choose any role (they are not limited to their electives) and must declare their choice when they register for the CFE.
-Candidates intending to practice public accounting must choose the Assurance role. - Day 3 of the three days will be a mix of smaller cases that will evaluate the breadth of competency development and provide additional opportunities to demonstrate depth in Financial Reporting and Management Accounting.
+- Day 1 of the three days will be an individual response to a large case that is linked to the large case that was worked on in groups in Capstone 1. - Day 2 of the three days will be a large case that will evaluate a candidate's ability to demonstrate depth of competency in either Financial Reporting and/or Management Accounting (will depend on the case), and in one Elective area of choice.
+Candidates can choose any role (they are not limited to their electives) and must declare their choice when they register for the CFE.
+Candidates wishing to complete the education/examination component of the requirements to practice public accounting through the CPA certification program must choose the Assurance role.5 - Day 3 of the three days will be a mix of smaller cases that will evaluate the breadth of competency development and provide additional opportunities to demonstrate depth in Financial Reporting and/or Management Accounting.
 All candidates will play the same role in each case.